Updated on August 23, 2022

 When an adult has sex with someone who is not yet 17—even if the sex is consensual and even if the adult is ignorant about the minor’s actual age—it is against the law.
 Consider the following legal ramifications:

 Having sex with someone who is older than 14 but younger than 17 amounts to the crime of indecency with a child, which is a second-degree felony that is punishable by from 2 to 20 years behind bars.

-Sex with a minor who has not yet reached the age of 14, on the other hand, is a first-degree felony, which is punishable by five years to life in prison.
+Sex with a minor who has not yet reached the age of 14 is a first-degree felony, which is punishable by 5 years to a life sentence in prison.

-The one caveat in this situation comes in the form of a Romeo and Juliet law, which means that the charges can be dropped if the adult in the consensual sexual relationship is no more than three years older than the minor (who is at least 15 years old).
-This law is intended to protect those teen couples who are close in age and who the law, therefore, has no interest in pursuing.
+The one caveat in this situation comes in the form of a Romeo and Juliet law, which means that the charges can be dropped if the adult in the consensual sexual relationship is no more than three years older than the minor (who is at least 14 years old).
+This law is intended to protect teen couples who are close in age.

 False Age Claims